Research

 Investigator: June, C

-The Clinical Research Computing Unit (CRCU) was contracted by Dr. Carl June in 2012 to provide a 21 CFR Part 11 compliant Data Integration System in support of the Engineered T Cells for Cancer Project.
+The CRCU was contracted by Dr. Carl June in 2012 to provide a 21 CFR Part 11 compliant Data Integration System in support of the Engineered T Cells for Cancer Project.
 The goals of this project was to develop an integrated, personalized medicine data system incorporating a comprehensive set of clinical, manufacturing and biomarker data from an extensive array of data sources.

 The T Trials logo